brianhigh/lp2da/basic_python_syntax.md

 * [Lynda: Introduction to Data Analysis with Python](https://www.lynda.com/Numpy-tutorials/Introduction-Data-Analysis-Python/) (*free through [SPL](http://lynda.com/portal/sip?org=spl.org)*) -
   Section 2

-NOTE: The first course in the list above is based on Python 2.7 *not* Python 3.
+NOTE: The first course in the list above, *Complete Python Bootcamp* is based on Python 2.7 *not* Python 3.
 We will use Python 3.
 You can still watch videos made for Python 2.7, just note the differences.
 These are pointed out by the instructor, so just be mindful.

 NOTE: If you are beginner to programming, and even *Complete Python Bootcamp* is going too fast for you, then you are encouraged to first take these courses ...